Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Cluster.md

 See [here](https://docs.alluxio.io/os/user/edge/en/kubernetes/Running-Alluxio-On-Kubernetes.html)
 for details of how to deploy Alluxio with Helm Chart.

+The Helm Chart tailored for Dora and supports Alluxo Fuse is under development.

 ## Tuning

 ### Optional Dora Server-side Metadata Cache